quyet-pc/dimensional-data-model/README.md

       |Maintenance|Easier to maintain with fewer tables|More challenging maintenance due to normalization|Maintenance may involve updates across multiple star schemas|
       |Storage Space|May require more storage space|Can save storage space through normalization|Storage space can vary based on the structure of individual star schemas|
       |Flexibility|More rigid, but efficient for specific use cases|Offers flexibility with normalized dimensions|Flexible, accommodating diverse business requirements|
+# 3. Component of Star Schema
+   - Fact
 # 4. Dimensional Data Model Design Process
 - Identify the business process: The operational activities being modeled
 - Declare the grain: The lowest level of information